 Rue de Rivoli, Ile-de-France, Paris, France, 75001

 All year.
 Daily.
 Dawn to dusk.

-over 1 year by Anonymous 3 / 5I am no big fan of the "jardins Ã la franÃ§aise", nevertheless I appreciate this (too) big garden.
+almost 2 years by Anonymous 3 / 5I am no big fan of the "jardins Ã la franÃ§aise", nevertheless I appreciate this (too) big garden.

 over 3 years by bonnie poppe 5 / 5Its all about the strolling.
 Also the fountain where children sail their rented wooden sailboats, charming.
 You start at the Louvre, make your way across the Place de la Condorde (very carefully) and end up on the Champs d'Elysees, where you can continue to the Place Charles De Gaulle and climb the Arc for a view of the city.
 Wonderful.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.